NotePlan/plugins/jgclark.Dashboard/README.md

 - `🗓️` skips  to any date you choose, via a date picker
 - "Complete", "Cancel" and "Pause" Project buttons, that each mimic the same command from the Project & Reviews plugin
 - shows the latest 'Progress' comment for a project, and an `Add` button to add a new progress comment.

+The 'Start Reviews' button does the same as the button of the same name in the Project & Reviews plugin, and is the equivalent of its **/start reviews** command.
+See the documentation for how that works, and which commands to follow it with once you've done reviewed the note.

 ### Priority section
 Note: this will be slow to generate, as it can't use any of NotePlan's internal caches.